Center of the Universe final conceptual plans to be unveiled today

-The public is invited to an open house Monday to view the final conceptual plans for the proposed improvements to the Center of the Universe plaza and approaches on the Boston Avenue pedestrian bridge.
+The public is invited to an open house Monday to view the final conceptual plans for the proposed improvements to the Center of the Universe plaza and walkways to it on the Boston Avenue pedestrian bridge.

 The event is set for 4:30-6 p.m.
 Dec.
 12 at the Flyloft, 117 N. Boston Ave.

-The project team will be present to explain the design process and how the public’s input helped shape the final product.
+The project team will be present to explain the design process and how the public’s input helped shape the final plan.

 An overhead view shows the dilapidated condition of the Center of the Universe in January.
 Downtown Tulsa Partnership has been working for several years on plans to enhance the popular acoustic anomaly.